Updated: Jan 17, 2022

 The exception cannot be overridden by any contracts

-The information above relates solely to fair use copyright policy in the UK.
+The information above relates solely to fair dealing copyright policy in the UK.

-Still confused by copyright or intellectual property?
-Our Introduction to intellectual property for business webinar will tell you all you need to know and how it can impact on setting up and running a business.
+Still confused by copyright?
+Our Introduction to copyright for business? workshop will tell you all you need to know to give you the full picture of copyright law in the UK and how it can impact on setting up and running a business.